-James Harland is an Associate Professor in Computational Logic.
+James Harland is a Professor in Computational Logic.
 He is known internationally for his work on intelligent agent systems, automated reasoning, logic programming, Turing machines and computer science education.

 He is also interested in computer science education, and together with some colleagues from RMIT and others from UTS, QUT, Monash and Newcastle, he was a key contributor to the BABELnot project, funded by a grant from the Office of Learning and Teaching (OLT), from 2011 to 2013, which developed an epistemology of competency in computer programming.
 This work has continued at RMIT with the development of a database of exam questions based on the outcomes of the BABELnot project.